 2.1.6 Further information about how to check registration, license and fitness to practise with each of the regulatory bodies can be found via the links below:

 2.1.7 Employers must also check that there is no known information held about registered healthcare professionals on the healthcare professional alert notice (HPAN) system.
 If an individual is subject to an alert notice, then employers must check whether there are any restrictions which would prevent them from undertaking the duties of the role, before allowing them to commence employment.
 See further information about the HPAN system in section 6.

 2.2.1 Following the end of the transition period on 31 December 2020, the EU Directive on the Recognition of Professional Qualifications (which enabled healthcare professional regulators to recognise certain EEA-awarded professional qualifications with minimal barriers via a near-automatic system) no longer applies in the UK.

-2.2.2 Transitional arrangements now apply.
-UK healthcare professional regulators continue to recognise EEA qualifications listed in the Directive as evidence of skills, knowledge and experience regardless of the individual’s country of origin (under transitional arrangements it is the place of qualification that counts, not the nationality of the individual).
+2.2.3 As such, UK healthcare professional regulators will continue to recognise EEA qualifications listed in the EU Directive as evidence of skills, knowledge and experience regardless of the individual’s country of origin for a temporary period of five years from 29th June 2023.

-2.2.3 Different arrangements are now in place for Swiss nationals, who benefit from a four-year grace period from 01 January 2021 during which they will be treated in the same way as pre-31/12/20 EEA individuals based on their nationality, not their place of qualification.
+2.2.4 Different arrangements are in place for Swiss nationals, who benefit from a four year grace period from 01 January 2021 during which they will be treated in the same way as pre-31/12/20 EEA individuals based on their nationality, not their place of qualification.